-There was an unexpected increase in the unfunded actuarial liabilities due to plan experience of approximately \$28.7 million.
-The net unexpected increase in the unfunded actuarial accrued liability includes an asset experience loss of \$16.8 million and a liability experience loss of \$11.9 million.
-In addition, the actuarial assumptions were updated which increased the unfunded liabilities by an additional \$14.8 million.
+There was an unexpected increase in the unfunded actuarial liabilities of approximately \$42.3 million. \$41.3 million of this was due to plan experience on the liabilities and assets.
+The net unexpected increase in the unfunded actuarial accrued liability includes an asset experience loss of \$8.5 million and a liability experience loss of \$32.8 million.
+The remainder was due to administrative expenses being higher than assumed.
+It is anticipated that the increased expenses will be short term in nature as they are related to a pension administration software implementation with payments concluding in 2025.

 The Retiree Death Benefit Fund was established in 2003 as a separate account within the system to advance fund and to pay the \$10,000 post-retirement lump sum death benefits for retirees.
-Table 11 outlines the portion of the City contribution rate that should be allocated to the Retiree Death Benefit Fund such that the Retiree Death Benefit Plan will be fully funded 12 years following December 31, 2023.
+Table 11 outlines the portion of the City contribution rate that should be allocated to the Retiree Death Benefit Fund such that the Retiree Death Benefit Plan will be fully funded 11 years following December 31, 2024.
 With the exception of Table 11, the amounts outlined in this report represent the total assets and liabilities of APRS, inclusive of the Retiree Death Benefit Plan.